Persdre/EX-Graph/README.md

 ### Matching Link Prediction
 1. Navigate to matching_link_prediction folder, and download the matching link graph to this folder.
-2. Each experiment code file is named as model.py. wo means this experiment does not consider Twitter features. with means this experiment considers Twitter features.
+2. Each experiment code file is named as `model.py`.
 For example, if you want to run GCN model on this matching link prediction, the command is as below:

     ```
     python GCN.py